fogfish/swarm/README.md

 # From Chaos to Channels

+> *"Finally, messaging that feels like Go!"* — Distributed systems, done right.

 Writing distributed, event-driven systems in Go today is harder than it should be - a lesson learned from a decade building such systems in Erlang.
 Vendor APIs are clunky, non-idiomatic, and tightly coupled to specific messaging brokers.

 `swarm` makes asynchronous, distributed messaging in Go **idiomatic, testable, and portable** by expressing queueing/event-driven systems through Go channels instead of vendor-specific APIs.